jhannes/identity-fun/EXERCISE.md

 1. Generate an authorization URL and paste into your web browser:
    * `echo "$AUTHORIZATION_ENDPOINT?redirect_uri=$REDIRECT_URI&client_id=$CLIENT_ID&scope=$SCOPE&nonce=$RANDOM&response_type=id_token&response_mode=fragment"`
-2. Authorize with the ID provider. **Don't panick when the browser redirects you to your currently inactive redirect_uri**
+2. Authorize with the ID provider. **Don't panic when the browser redirects you to your currently inactive redirect_uri**
 3. Copy the `id_token` from the resulting URL fragment (example)
    * `export ID_TOKEN=<value from browser id_token fragment>`
 7. Examine the token response: